Is Europe’s New Copyright Directive An Answer To Infringement?

 The logic and the intention of the act are to minimize, and ultimately put a complete stop to the flagrant act of infringement and plagiarism, which often goes undetected.
 The culture of ‘copy-pasting’ is now blurring the lines between being inspired and being illegal.
 The Act is sought to soldier on with the purpose of protecting the rights of the copyright holders and preserving the creativity of a human mind.
 Unfair and impermissible use of the content will invite strict sanctions on the platforms that hold and display the protected content.

 Thus, it intends to act as a deterrent to small and big infringements alike, be it the copy-pasting of quotes of a registered author, by a third-party, on a different page or website, or plagiarising the content that has a copyright, in the name of ‘drawing inspiration,’ without obtaining necessary permissions.

-This new directive is considered to have a blanket effect on the ongoing and ever-increasing infringement of copyright, especially on the social media platforms.
-It implores the organisations to be even more careful and scrutinise the content with a lot more prudence.
+This new directive is considered to have a blanket effect on the ongoing and ever-increasing infringement of copyright, especially on social media platforms.
+It implores the organizations to be even more careful and scrutinize the content with a lot more prudence.
 Since infringement often goes undetected, it has a risk of damaging the reputation of the author and also leads to undue exploitation of his/her creativity.
 The new directives promise to intervene and combat the rampant plagiarism, with a view to protect and serve the interests of the copyright holders.
-However, such a drastic step in the field of copyright laws is bound face certain teething problems.
-Unintentionally, this act seems to violently clamp down the incessant infringement of copyright, whether deliberate or innocent, and seems to deploy the strategy of attack more than that of defence.
+However, such a drastic step in the field of copyright laws is bound to face certain teething problems.
+Unintentionally, this act seems to violently clamp down the incessant infringement of copyright, whether deliberate or innocent and seems to deploy the strategy of attack more than that of defense.